- Home ›

 8. Master the Art of Compromise

 If you don’t share children with your former spouse, you won’t need to keep in touch after your divorce.
-If you share children, you’re embarking on a new journey together.
+If you share children, you’re embarking on a new journey and a new normal together.

-You’ll be having important discussions together and making compromises with each other until your children are adults (and likely after, too).
+You’ll be having important discussions together and making compromises until your children are adults (and likely after).
 It can be wise to start practicing now.

 Let them explain their entire case without interrupting them.
 Think about what they’re saying.
 Spend equal time contemplating the merits and the flaws.
 Honor the merits in your response and explain alternatives if you’re not thrilled with their proposal.